Welcome to the Year 5 page!

 ART AND DESIGN TECHNOLOGY

 Children will both listen and respond to, and perform a variety of music, making use of our new ‘Charanga’ music scheme.
-Jazz music will be a particular focus, as will the life and work of Benjamin Britten.
+Each class chooses the unit of learning they will follow during the half term.

 Discussion and debate; environmental impact of man’s activities); future considerations for planet earth – individual responsibilities.
 We will also cover a unit entitled 'Food Shortage'.